jerrymark611/Mapillary-Image-Viewer/README.md

 ## Test Environment
 Windows 10
 ## TODO
-- Click to get the nearest image from Mapillary
 - Increase image resolution
 - Add markers of image available on the map